-Context

-Proposed Site 24: King's College Hospital, Denmark Hill SE5

-Relevant planning history

-Ruskin Wing

-13/03008/FUL - Erection of a helipad on top of the existing 10 storey Ruskin Wing building in the South-East corner of the hospital site, including the supporting structure, associated office space, access ramp, new lift core and first floor bridge link.
+Context Proposed Site 24: King's College Hospital, Denmark Hill SE5 Neighbour context To the north are two storey residential properties along Venetian Road, Bavent Road and Caldecot Road.
+Immediately to the east is Denmark Hill and the principal campus of the South London and Maudsley Hospital.
+Rail lines run along the southern boundary (Brixton to Denmark Hill).
+Further south is Ruskin Park.
+To the west lies the Coldharbour Lane Estate and Bengeworth Road Depot KIBA, part of which is within the hospital estate.
+Relevant planning history Ruskin Wing 13/03008/FUL - Erection of a helipad on top of the existing 10 storey Ruskin Wing building in the South-East corner of the hospital site, including the supporting structure, associated office space, access ramp, new lift core and first floor bridge link.
 Granted on 06/12/2013.

-Critical Care Centre

-12/03858/FUL - The construction of a three-storey building on top of the existing two storey operating theatre block to provide a critical care unit, including additional plant, re-cladding of all existing external facades and the re-provision of a clinical waste store.
+Critical Care Centre 12/03858/FUL - The construction of a three-storey building on top of the existing two storey operating theatre block to provide a critical care unit, including additional plant, re-cladding of all existing external façades and the re-provision of a clinical waste store.
 Granted 13/05/2014.

-Cheyne Wing

-08/04821/FUL - Redevelopment of a site to provide 3 storeys of accommodation in an extension adjoining existing hospital buildings for university research.
+Cheyne Wing 08/04821/FUL - Redevelopment of a site to provide 3 storeys of accommodation in an extension adjoining existing hospital buildings for university research.
 Granted 11/03/2009.
 08/04822/FUL - Partial removal of existing hospital wing in the south-west corner of the site and the erection of a four storey building to be used as a Haematology Centre.
 Granted 27/02/2009.

-Denmark Wing

-13/06091/FUL - Extension of the Ultrasound Department at Second Floor Level, Denmark Wing, north-east corner.
+Denmark Wing 13/06091/FUL - Extension of the Ultrasound Department at Second Floor Level, Denmark Wing, north-east corner.
 Including the removal of existing pitched roof currently over the X-Ray department and replacement with a new lightweight structure.
 Granted 05/03/2014.

-Golden Jubilee Wing

-14/00993/FUL - Erection of a new four storey building located in the courtyard between Hambleden building and Golden Jubilee wing, to provide new MRI suite and associated clinical and ancillary areas on the first floor and supporting clinical offices on the ground and second floors.
+Golden Jubilee Wing 14/00993/FUL - Erection of a new four storey building located in the courtyard between Hambleden building and Golden Jubilee wing, to provide new MRI suite and associated clinical and ancillary areas on the first floor and supporting clinical offices on the ground and second floors.
 New facility to also provide direct links and access into existing Hospital Street at ground, first, and second floor level.
 Mechanical and electrical plant to be located at roof level.
-The building will be raised off the ground to maintain delivery routes through the courtyard and into Hambleden building.
-Granted 09/05/2014.
+The building will be raised off the ground to maintain delivery and second floors.
+New facility to also provide direct links and access into existing Hospital Street at ground, first, and second floor level.
+Mechanical and electrical plant to be located at roof